-Cash on delivery (COD), also known as “collect on delivery” and “cash on demand,” is a payment method in which customers don’t pay for mailed goods until they’ve received and decided to keep them.
-If the customer doesn’t want to keep the items and pay for them, they go back to the retailer.
+Cash on delivery, or COD, is also known as “collect on delivery” and “cash on demand,” and is a payment method in which customers pay for mailed goods only after they receive and decide to keep them.
+If the customer chooses not to keep the items, they are returned to the retailer.

-With cash on delivery, the retailer carries significant financial risk, and usually pays for the cost of shipping, because they don’t know if the customer will end up paying for the goods.
-The sale isn’t final until after the goods have been delivered and the customer has decided to pay for them.
+With cash on delivery, the retailer typically pays for the cost of shipping, since they don’t know if the customer will pay for the goods or not once received and must ensure return.
+The sale isn’t final until after the goods are delivered and the customer pays.

 Cash on delivery vs. cash in advance

-With cash-in-advance payments, customers pay for items before they receive them.
-In most instances, customers still have the option to return items if they’re not satisfied with them.
-The key difference is that the merchant doesn’t ship the goods until they’ve been paid for.
+Cash-in-advance payments require customers to pay for items before receiving them.
+In most cases, customers still have the option to return items if they’re not satisfied with them.
+However, unlike with COD, the merchant doesn’t ship any goods until they are first paid for.

 How cash on delivery works